stevemcghee/go-to-production/docs/08_ROBUSTNESS_SLOS.md

-# Milestone 8: Resilience & SLOs
+# Milestone 8: Robustness & SLOs

-This document outlines the implementation of application resilience patterns and Service Level Objectives.
+This document outlines the implementation of application robustness patterns and Service Level Objectives.

 ## 1. Checkout this Milestone